widesky/docs/content/en/reference/fileformats/yaml.md

 - energy	# Delete the 'energy' tag
 ```

-### `create_or_set`
+### create_or_set

-See if a given entity exists, and either update its tags, or if the entity is not present, create it with the tags given.
+See if a given entity exists, and either set the tags given, or if the entity is not present, create it with the tags given.

+{{% alert title="Warning"   color="warning" %}}
-If the entity already exists, the tags listed will be changed to the values given, and any tag *not* listed will be **deleted**.
+If the entity already exists, the tags listed will be changed to the values given, and any tag not listed will be deleted.
+{{% /alert %}}

 As the name suggests, this does a [`create`](#create) if the entity is new, or a [`set`](#set) if it already exists.